 Saving Assets from Your Project to Your Computer

 You can get assets from your project on to your computer by using the "Save to Disk" option in the context menu, allowing you to extract assets from your project for other uses.

 Replacing or Updating Assets

-The "Import New Version..." menu option allows you to select a new assets to replace the selected assets with.
-This is useful if you want to update an image that is already in use in your mockups, for example.
+The "Import New Version..." menu option allows you to select a new asset to replace the selected asset with.
+This is useful if you want to update an image that is already in use in your wireframes, for example.
 The new version will then be used anywhere the selected image was used.